smc765/py-vision-assistant/README.md

 # PyVision Assistant

 PyVision Assistant is a customizable AI screenshot tool that uses the OpenAI API to intelligently parse and process information from captured images.
+The AI Assistant can be customized to perform a wide range of tasks by changing the system prompt.

 **Example Prompts:**